All Episodes

 Bringing troops in?

-Whatever they had discussed, as far as what the chain, I was advocating a clear chain of command so that we could get resources flowing in the right place.
+As far as what the chain, I was advocating a clear chain of command so that we could get resources flowing in the right place.

 She said that she needed 24 hours to make a decision.

-It would have been great if we could have left Air Force One, walked outside and told the world that we had this all worked out.
+It would have been great if we could have left Air Force One, walked outside, and told the world that we had this all worked out.

 It didn't happen.